xdevelnet/x11k/README.md

 # x11k
-Keylogger for POSIX systems (linux, freebsd) with X11
+Keylogger UNIX-like systems like linux/freebsd with Xorg (or x11 compatiable) graphics server.
+Allows you to log your keyboard actions.